w3c/danmaku/USE-CASES/bullet chatting rendering.md

 ### Expected Data:

-Bullet chatting data structure to render a bullet chatting, such as color, fontSize, animating duration, image.
+Data structure to render a bullet chatting, such as color, fontSize, animating duration, image.

 ### Dependencies - Affected Bullet Chatting deliverables and/or work items: